The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Coinflow

-Coinflow Labs is a U.S.-based company focused on Web3 payment infrastructure, providing instant settlement payment solutions for businesses through its technology platform, particularly applied in the stablecoin payment field.
+Coinflow Labs is a U.S. company focused on Web3 payment infrastructure, providing instant settlement payment solutions for businesses through its technology platform, particularly in the stablecoin payment sector.
 Coinflow uses stablecoins as a settlement medium, offering instant fund payment products that allow businesses to make immediate payments to users' bank accounts through real-time payment channels (such as Visa Direct, RTP through clearinghouses, and instant SEPA).

-For example, Coinflow provides payment solutions for businesses in the Solana ecosystem, allowing users to purchase NFTs or tokens on the Solana chain using credit cards, with funds instantly converted to USDC for payment to merchants.
+For example, Coinflow provides payment solutions for businesses in the Solana ecosystem, allowing users to purchase NFTs or tokens on the Solana chain with credit cards and instantly convert the funds into USDC for payment to merchants.

-Coinflow has completed $3.7 million in funding, with investors including Jump Crypto, Reciprocal Ventures, CMT Digital, and others.
+Coinflow has completed $3.7 million in funding, with investors including Jump Crypto, Reciprocal Ventures, and CMT Digital.

 Sphere

-Sphere is a U.S.-based crypto payment company founded in 2022, self-proclaimed as "the Operating System for Stablecoins," supporting businesses in accepting stablecoin payments and achieving seamless conversion between fiat currencies and stablecoins through APIs, no-code tools, and embedded widgets.
+Sphere is a U.S.-based crypto payment company founded in 2022, claiming to be "the operating system for stablecoins."
+It supports businesses in accepting stablecoin payments and achieving seamless conversion between fiat currencies and stablecoins through APIs, no-code tools, and embedded widgets.
 Sphere focuses on underserved emerging markets (such as Latin America and Oceania).

 Sphere has provided stablecoin payment support for projects like Helium and Latitude.sh.
 Additionally, Sphere collaborates with non-crypto-native merchants in countries like Mexico, Chile, and Brazil to address high cross-border payment costs.